pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbocharger* in a car works by compressing air entering the engine's cylinders so that more fuel can be burnt on every stroke to increase horsepower without adding more cylinders, maximizing PWR (power to weight ratio).
+A *turbocharger* in a car works by compressing air entering the engine so that more fuel can be burnt on every stroke to increase horsepower without adding more cylinders, maximizing PWR (power to weight ratio).

-A *turbopump* in a rocket engine works by preburning fuel and oxidizer to impel a turbine, pumping more fuel and oxidizer at a faster rate into the main combustion chamber, maximizing TWR (thrust to weight ratio).
+A *turbopump* in a rocket engine works by preburning fuel and oxidizer to impel a turbine, forcing more fuel and oxidizer into the main combustion chamber at a faster rate, maximizing TWR (thrust to weight ratio).

 *TurboKube* is designed to amplify the load on a Kubernetes control plane using virtual nodes.
 One node in *Cluster A* can present itself as one hundred (or more) nodes in *Cluster B* (the system under load).